InverterNetwork/contracts/docs/modules/fundingManager/bondingCurve/FM_BC_BondingSurface_Redeeming_v1.md

-# Basic Functionality of BondingSurface Contract
+# Basic Functionality of QuadraticPriceFormula Contract

-This is a basic description of the bonding surface contract functionalities and the parameters that are needed to set up the contract.
+This is a basic description of the quadratic price formula contract functionalities and the parameters that are needed to set up the contract.

 ## Basic Definitions

-To understand the functionalities of the bonding surface contract, it is important to understand the following definitions.
+To understand the functionalities of the quadratic price formula contract, it is important to understand the following definitions.

 ### Issuance Token

-Issuance tokens are tokens that are distributed from the bonding surface contract.
+Issuance tokens are tokens that are distributed from the quadratic price formula contract.

 ### Collateral Token

-Collateral tokens are tokens that are accepted by the bonding surface contract as a payment for issuance tokens.
+Collateral tokens are tokens that are accepted by the quadratic price formula contract as a payment for issuance tokens.

 ### Bonding Curve

 A bonding curve is a mathematical function that determines the price of issuance tokens relative to the collateral tokens.

-### Bonding Surface
+### Quadratic Price Formula

-The bonding surface is a special type of bonding curve.
+The quadratic price formula is a special type of bonding curve.
 As both describe the relations between issuance tokens and collateral tokens these terms might be used interchangeably throughout this document.

 ### Role Management